 ORS 197.065 requires DLCD to submit a report to the Legislature every two years that summarizes county decisions on land use applications in exclusive farm use, forest, and mixed farm-forest zoning districts.
 DLCD provides an

-instructions for counties required to report this information.
+online tool and instructions for counties required to report this information.
 The Farm and Forest Biennial Report prepared by DLCD analyzes the county decisions and other matters relevant to the protection of farm and forest land in Oregon.
 The most recent report can be found on the

 A list of county farm and forest land decisions that were reported to DLCD is available from DLCD's